tinacms/tina.io/content/guides/nextjs/tina-with-strapi/overview.md

 > **The Finished Product**
 >
-> The repository REPO contains the finished Tina portion of this guide.
+> The repository [https://github.com/mittonface/tina-strapi-blog](https://github.com/mittonface/tina-strapi-blog) contains the finished Tina portion of this guide.
 Feel free to take a look as you follow along.

 ## What we'll be making